 - 1. Facilitate through regional cooperation and activities the Ministries of Education of the region in planning and implementing their national ESD priorities as it relates to appropriate resources, thematic areas, educators' competences, etc. - 2.
-Raise throughout the region the awareness and recognition of the fundamental role of Education, and ESD in particular as quality education, emphasizing also the developmental transformative and participatory character of ESD. - 3.
-Ensure further support by governments and other bodies, mobilizing appropriate resources as it regards ESD mainstreaming, as called for by the MSESD. - 4.
-Support the educational community of the region in content development for ESD along the lines described in the MSESD and for increasing human and material resources regarding the production of publically available educational materials, teacher training material, etc. - 5.
-Assist Ministries of Environment, Water, Energy, Health, Agriculture, etc. of the region in mainstreaming their awareness and education campaigns and initiatives related to the SDGs, viewing the access to the aforementioned resources not only as basic need but also from the perspective of the human rights. - 6.
-Provide identified priority areas to donors and supporters in regard to ESD key themes for the Mediterranean region. - 7.
-Help the countries to fulfill their international commitments related to ESD towards UNESCO and other International Organisations. - 8.
-Promote regional research projects building on existing regional and subregional experiences. - 9.
-Enhance international cooperation among Educational Institutions and other stakeholders and CSOs in promoting effectively the SDGs and sustainable development approaches in the Mediterranean, through regional activities. - 10.
-Contribute in addressing, through regional educational activities, the economic and humanitarian crises and peace issues in the region. - 11.
+Raise throughout the region the awareness and recognition of the fundamental role of Education, and ESD in particular as quality education, emphasizing also the developmental character of ESD. - 3.
+Ensure further support by governments and other bodies, mobilizing appropriate resources as it regards ESD mainstreaming, as called for by the MSESD. - 3.
+Support the educational community of the region in content development for ESD along the lines described in the MSESD and for increasing human and material resources regarding the production of publically available educational materials, teacher training material, etc. - 4.
+Assist Ministries of Environment, Water, Energy, Health, Agriculture, etc. of the region in mainstreaming their awareness and education campaigns and initiatives related to the SDGs. - 5.
+Provide identified priority areas to donors and supporters in regard to ESD key themes for the Mediterranean region. - 6.
+Help the countries to fulfill their international commitments related to ESD towards UNESCO and other International Organisations. - 7.
+Promote regional research projects building on existing regional and subregional experiences. - 8.
+Enhance international cooperation among Educational Institutions and other stakeholders and CSOs in promoting effectively the SDGs and sustainable development approaches in the Mediterranean, through regional activities. - 9.
+Contribute in addressing, through regional educational activities, the economic and humanitarian crises and peace issues in the region. - 10.
 Facilitate the better synergy between educational initiatives and the private sector particularly as it concerns the optimisation of interactions within the corporate social responsibility programmes of enterprises and the "opening" to the society initiatives of educational institutions.